 Thermal Recuperative Oxidizers feature a primary and/or secondary heat exchanger within their systems.
 The primary exchanger preheats the incoming VOC or HAP air flow by recovering heat from the exiting clean air.
 As the incoming air passes on one side, hot clean air from the combustion chamber passes on the other side.
 The heat is then transferred to the incoming air using the metal as the heat transfer medium.
 The secondary heat exchanger process works similarly, but the air being heated by the outgoing clean process stream is returned to another part of the plant for space heating or heat for other processes.
 This type of configuration for the oxidizer is an optimal solution for applications where either particulate is present, or when a large amount of energy or heat is needed for space heating or elsewhere in a plant.

 Catalytic oxidizers leverage a substance (catalyst) to enhance the reaction which works to lower operating temperatures and in turn lowering the energy requirements for the process.
 Oxidation occurs through a chemical reaction that is internal to the oxidizer system.
 The catalyst accelerates the rate of the reaction, allowing it to occur in a normal temperature range of 550°F – 650°F (275ºC to 350ºC).
 You will commonly see catalytic oxidizers used in painting, laminating or chemical applications where consistent VOCs are present.

 Air pollution control equipment selection is very dependent upon the process and emission sources and conditions.
-These oxidizers alternatives listed above are an overview of the ways to address the plant-appropriate manufacturing requirements.
+The Industrial Thermal Oxidizer alternatives listed above are an overview of the ways to address the plant-appropriate manufacturing requirements.
 Ship & Shore offers a thorough analysis of a company’s product and process.
-Once the data and conditions are established a custom solution is recommended for an air pollution control system that will achieve the objective in a cost effective way that supports the efficiency and productivity of operations.
+Once the data and conditions are established a custom solution is recommended for an air pollution control system that will achieve the objective in a cost-effective way that supports the efficiency and productivity of operations.